(thĕr″mō-rĕg′ū -lă-tor″ē) Pert. to the regulation of temperature, esp. body temperature.

 (thī′ă-mĭn, -mēn″pī″rō-fŏs′fāt″) An enzyme important in carbohydrate metabolism.
 It is the active form of thiamine.
 In people suspected of malnutrition, administering thiamine before the infusion of solutions that contain glucose prevents brain damage (Wernicke-Korsakoff encephalopathy).
 SYN: cocarboxylase.

-(thī′ă-zŏ″lĭ-dēn-dī-ŏn) A class of oral hypoglycemic agents that lowers blood sugars by reducing insulin resistance (improving tissue sensitivity to the effects of insulin) in fat and muscle, as well as the ...
+(thī′ă-zŏ″lĭ-dēn-dī-ŏn) A class of oral hypoglycemic agents that lowers blood sugars by reducing insulin resistance (improving tissue sensitivity ...